Avoiding Holiday Weight Gain

 Need to change up your diet?
 Give almonds a try!
 Not only are they a delicious, healthy snack any time of the day, they are also available year round.
 When is fat good for you?
 When it's the good fat from Almonds and other nuts.
 Consuming the monounsaturated fats in almonds instead of an equal amount of saturated fats will lower your cholesterol by as much as 45%.
 Almonds also have 37% of the RDA for vitamin E, an important anti-oxidant needed by your body to ward off damage-causing free radicals!

 Furthermore, almonds help reduce blood pressure by supplying a health dose of magnesium and potassium.
 Magnesium helps with the relaxation of your veins and arteries so less resistance equals less pressure.
 Moreover, eating almonds with a meal can help lower the glycemic index of the meal so almonds aid with the control of high blood sugar.
 Whole almonds provide the most benefit but some consumers find lots of benefits in almond milk and almond butter as well.
 Finally, if almonds aren't your thing, make sure to try other nuts like walnuts, chestnuts, and peanuts.
 Almost all nuts have plenty of anti-oxidants to keep your cells and heart healthy.
-As always, knowledge is power!
-Happy health!!
+Remember, knowledge is power!
+Happy health and happy training!

 The Health Benefits of Garlic